 Business owners — including those who run businesses out of their homes — have to stay on their toes to capture tax breaks for buying new equipment.
 The rules seem to be constantly shifting as Congress writes incentives into the law and then allows them to expire or to be cut back to save money.
 Take "bonus depreciation" as an example.
 Back in 2011, rather than write off the cost of new equipment over many years, a business could use 100 percent bonus depreciation to deduct the full cost in the year the equipment was put into service.
-For 2013, the bonus depreciate rate was 50 percent.
+For 2013, the bonus depreciation rate was 50 percent.
 The break expired at the end of 2013 and stayed expired until the end of 2014 . . . when Congress reinstated it retroactively to cover 2014 purchases.
-(That reprieve ended on Dec.
-31, when the provision expired again . . . but near the end of 2015, Congress revived the break.)
+Then, the provision expired again . . . but near the end of 2015, Congress revived the break.
 The 50 percent bonus applies for property purchased in 2016 and 2017, too; the bonus drops to 40 percent in 2018 and 30 percent in 2019.

 Perhaps even more valuable, though, is another break: supercharged "expensing," which basically lets you write off the full cost of qualifying assets in the year you put them into service.
 This break, too, has a habit of coming and going.
-But as part of the 2015 tax law, Congress made the expansion of expensive permanent.
-For 2015 future years, business can expense up to $500,000 worth of assets.
-The half million dollar cap phases out dollar for dollar for firms that put more than $2 million worth of assets into service in a single year.
+But as part of the 2015 tax law, Congress made the expansion of expensing permanent.
+For 2016 and future years, businesses can expense up to $500,000 worth of assets.
+The half-million-dollar cap phases out dollar for dollar for firms that put more than $2 million worth of assets into service in a single year.

 This doesn't work for employees.
 You can't deduct the 7.65 percent of pay that's siphoned off for Social Security and Medicare.
 But if you're self-employed and have to pay the full 15.3 percent tax yourself (instead of splitting it 50-50 with an employer), you do get to write off half of what you pay.
 That deduction comes on the face of Form 1040, so you don't have to itemize to take advantage of it.